-When unique skill sets are required in a Case Breakers investigation, dedicated specialists can be deployed to provide auxiliary services.
-These on-call volunteers are versed in gathering human intelligence (HUMINT), the behavioral sciences, geospatial analysis, criminal justice, forensics, geophysics, archival retrieval and crime-link analysis.
+When unique skill sets are required in a Case Breakers investigation, dedicated specialists can be deployed.
+These on-call volunteers are versed in human intelligence (HUMINT), the behavioral sciences, geospatial analysis, criminal justice, underwater CSI, forensics, geophysics, ballistics, archival retrieval and crime-link analysis.

 Dana Kollmann (Towson, MD) is an anthropologist/forensic archaeologist with a Masters degree and PhD in Anthropology, along with a Master of Forensic Science degree.
 She has 11 years of active CSI experience and another two years in a forensic photographic lab for county police agencies in MD and VA.
 Despite handling countless crime scenes, some of her most meaningful work has been on behalf of History Flight, a nonprofit which is dedicated to locating and repatriating the remains of missing WWII service members in Europe and the Pacific.
 She is also a member of the National Disaster Medical System’s Disaster Mortuary Operational Response Team that is deployed in cases involving mass fatalities.
 In this capacity, she worked in Haiti after the 2010 earthquake, and most recently in the New York Medical Examiner’s Office in response to the deaths associated with Covid.

 Tom Mauriello (Laurel, MD) worked for 30 years at the DOD in many capacities, such as a Police Officer, Special Agent, Senior Polygraph Examiner and Police Chief.
 He now teaches criminal investigation/forensic sciences courses while managing the Crime Laboratory for the University of Maryland.
 Tom holds a Master of Forensic Sciences degree from GWU, D.C., is an author, and was ranked as one of the top 15 CSI experts in the USA.
 He recently called on those talents to create the first check-list AP for crime scene investigations.